molikto/mlang/NOTES/19-04-05 CURRYING.md

     * `(A, B) => C` is defined as `A * B => C`

-currently in proof assistants, only 2 is used.
+most of time 1 is not used in functional languages. currently in proof assistants, only 2 is used.
+3 is used in Standard ML.

 * 2 good